relkochta/discord-steam-archival-bot/README.md

 Things that should be added at some point:

-- Delete archival replies if original message is deleted
+- Delete archived video if all messages referencing it are deleted
 - Enable only on specific channel(s)